Barreloofy/Odio/Sources/Odio/Documentation.docc/GettingStarted.md

 Odio offers two different approaches for interacting with its API.
 An imperative approach through the ``Odio/AudioPlayer`` property wrapper and a declarative approach through the different `audioFeedback` view methods.
-This article will give an overview of both approaches, starting with ``Odio/AudioPlayer``.
+This article will give an overview of both approaches, starting with `AudioPlayer`.

 ### Create an AudioPlayer